 Hi!
 I’m a researcher, innovator, and problem-solver on a mission to bridge the gap between cutting-edge technology and real-world impact.
-I’m currently a MEng student at QMUL, where I explore the fascinating realm of assistive technology,
+I’m currently a MSc student at Imperial College London.

 Over the past few years, I’ve been immersed in projects that aim to change lives, whether it’s designing bionic hands that are like real hands, developing low cost vision assistance systems, or developing water purification systems to provide clean drinking water.
 These experiences have shaped my belief that engineering is more than just solving problems, it’s about reimagining possibilities for those who really need it.